explosion/spaCy/website/docs/api/entitylinker.md

 ## EntityLinker.begin_training {#begin_training tag="method"}

 Initialize the pipe for training, using data examples if available.
-If no model has been initialized yet, the model is added.
+Return an [`Optimizer`](https://thinc.ai/docs/api-optimizers) object.
 Before calling this method, a knowledge base should have been defined with [`set_kb`](/api/entitylinker#set_kb).

 > #### Example